 How a Recruitment Consultant Can Assist Employers With Relocating Candidates

 Relocation expenses aside, the thought of any additional admin involved often puts employers off hiring candidates where a move is required.

 If this is a worry, it could prove cost-effective for a recruiter to manage the entire hiring process for you.
 A consultant can take the pressure off by handling extra telephone calls, allowing you to focus your time in the office.

 Working with a recruiter is definitely worth thinking about if you’re considering opening up to relocators.
 Recruiters have access to large talent pools, covering vast areas and can also tap into the active market.
 Their market knowledge quickly enables consultants to identify suitable candidates and recommend the best talent available for your business.

 Furthermore, recruitment professionals regularly deal with the added trials and tribulations that come with any job move.
 For example…

 Being Careful of the Counteroffer

-From our own experience, we know that 75% of employers make counteroffers.
+From our own experience, we estimate that 75% of tech employers make counteroffers.
 Counteroffers can put a tremendous amount of stress on any candidate, who still has to work their notice.

 Recruiters encounter these kinds of issues all time, regardless of whether a candidate is relocating.
 Because a recruitment consultant is familiar with such circumstances, they can easily coach your candidate through the process.

 Of course, counteroffers are just one example of a situation which can hinder progress unexpectedly!
 There are many other ways in which recruitment consultants can take the pressure off both clients and candidates.
 It is their job to act as a mediator and problem solver between the two.
 Naturally, where relocation is involved, a recruiters experience can prove invaluable!
 But to us, it’s all just part of the service.